priendeau/Fnct.d/README.rst

 | help building from command line a full-set of  IF - ELSE ,  IF-FI,  IF-ELIF ... set of clause with keeping the corect
 | syntax.
 Such action like  testing presence of file  and doing action  uppon it's  presence or  After execution  of  a
 | program collecting it's return statement and  mastering the result is  something recurrent and  can be registered  as
-| part-of-code  being accessible thru tools  comming up allowing you  to register  part of  code,  being aceessible  on
+| part-of-code  being accessible true tools  comming up allowing you  to register  part of  code,  being aceessible  on
 | need and having engine  cumuling occurence of the the registered sets of code to later muting thems into more evolued
 | form  or simply optimizing them. this all start by calling  the Library.
 Here a  sample coming from  md_cd saving Old
 | Array of Library and loading your proper sets: